-Can I Connect Any Subwoofer To PC?
+Can I Connect Any Subwoofer To a PC?

 Yes, you can connect a subwoofer to your PC.
 If you want to get audiophile sound from your computer, adding a subwoofer is an integral part of this process.

-However, the input signals of the subwoofer and output specifications of the PC must be matched.
+However, the input signals of the subwoofer and the output specifications of the PC must be matched.
 In this case, we will describe a step-by-step connection process with a 6-channel-enabled PC (5.1 channel).

 Read on and let us walk you through an analog connection of a 6-channel (5.1 channel) subwoofer unit to your PC.
 Remember, this kind of connection uses a two-wire cable that is connected to an RCA male connector.